wime12/freelatitude/README.md

 \<VOL DOWN>      | KBD    | KBDMXE    | KEY   | VOLDOWN | decrease the volume

 Note that there are keys that do not have a description.
 They apparently do not have a predefined meaning.
-So they are free.
-I use them to blank the screen or switch the wifi off.
+I use some of them to blank the screen or switch the wifi off.

 Also there are the notifications about the state of the keyboard backlight brightness.
 An implementation of an OSD display might